Middleware

 Middleware Execution Order

-. - When there are multiple middleware at the same level, they are executed in the actual configuration order of that level.
+• When there are multiple middleware at the same level, they run in the order in which they are configured

 <?php